 Gediminas Castle in Romanesque Gothic style in Lida was built in the early 14th century for protection from Crusaders.
 Lida Castle is shrouded in romantic legends of medieval battles and marriage, luring tourists in, and the theatrical knight tournament provides an opportunity to learn about the history of ancient Belarus.

 In 1323, Duke Gediminas ordered to lay a stone castle in Lida to put up the knights of the road in the Grand Duchy of Lithuania.
-Over the centuries, Lida and its castle repeatedly fought off enemy attacks -hence the impressive atmosphere of Lida Castle for tourists, ideal for reconstruction of medieval battles.
-In the Russian-Polish war it was badly damaged during the siege.
+Over the centuries, Lida and its castle repeatedly fought off enemy attacks -hence the impressive atmosphere of Lida Castle for tourists, ideal for the reconstruction of medieval battles.
+In the Russian-Polish war, it was badly damaged during the siege.
 It was completely destroyed in 1702 when one of its towers was blown up.

-A legendary event in the history of the castle was the marriage of 71-year-old grand duke of Lithuania Jagiello with the 17-year-old Polish queen Sophia Golshanskaya, celebrated here in 1422.
+A legendary event in the history of the castle was the marriage of the 71-year-old grand duke of Lithuania Jagiello with the 17-year-old Polish queen Sophia Golshanskaya, celebrated here in 1422.
 Sophia bore him three sons.
 The birth of the last son was a real scandal, as there were rumors that the child is not from Jagiello.
 But Sofia has sworn her innocence.
 After the children grew up, all became convinced that they resemble Jagiello a lot.
 The scene of the wedding of Jagiello and Sofia Golshanskaya became the most popular theatrical performance at Lida Castle.
 In the late 19th century, local people began to break down the walls of the castle and sell the stone and brick.
-In the last two decades, the castle has undergone restoration and archaeological research, and is now open to visitors.
+In the last two decades, the castle has undergone restoration and archaeological research and is now open to visitors.